opendevstack/opendevstack.github.io/doc/getting-started.md

 ## Setup your local environment

 ### Prepare infrastructure
+From now on we assume, you work from a Bash (Cygwin / Linux).

-First you have to clone the [infrastructure repository](http://www.github.com/opendevstack/infrastructure).
+First you have to clone the [ods-core](http://www.github.com/opendevstack/ods-core) repository.

-If you have cloned the repository in your IDE or via a GUI you have to open a Shell and navigate to the folder, where you have cloned the repository to.
+Navigate to the folder **ods-core > infrastructure-setup**.
-There you will find the Vagrant file.
+There you will find a Vagrant file.
 You can start the infrastructure provisioning and setup by using
 ```
 vagrant up
 ```